Spring-cleaning can feel like an overwhelming task, but this simple system will see you saying goodbye to spring-cleaning stress!

 - vacuum room edges / under furniture

-Now since I first wrote this post, I’ve moved to Trello as an organizational tool.
-The beauty of using Trello for this is that you can take two approaches to your cleaning – either do it room by room (which may be important, especially if you have guests coming and the room hasn’t been used for a while) or by task, which can be more efficient if you are doing tasks like the skirting.
+Now, I use Trello as an organizational tool.
+The beauty of using Trello is that you can take two approaches to your cleaning – either do it room by room (which may be important, especially if you have guests coming and the room hasn’t been used for a while) or task by task, which can be more efficient if you are doing tasks like the skirting.

 If you look at the image below, you can see that I set up what’s called a list for each room and then I created a card for each cleaning task.
 As you complete the task, you drag it from one list to the other.
 It’s basically a cleaning workflow.